arc42/quality.arc42.org-site/_articles/03-iso-25010-shortcomings.md

 ### Isn't Software made up from Code?
-Although internal structure, legibility and conciseness have been part of previous quality models (Boehm[^boehm] mentioned these qualities in his model from 1978!), the ISO refused (or forgot?) to include such properties in their model.
+Although internal structure, legibility and conciseness have been part of previous quality models ([Boehm+1976](/references/#boehm1976quantitative) mentioned these qualities in his model from 1978!), the ISO refused (or forgot?) to include such properties in their model.

 In my opinion, development teams are important stakeholders, and structure and readability of code will often be essential goals for them.